 Since $P_\text{gw}/\tau_\text{dip}\propto a^2\propto \tilde M^{2/3}$, the ratio $\tau/P$ decreases (increases) in the scalar (vector) case if $\alpha$ increases, leading to a faster (slower) decay of $e$ with respect to $\Omega$.
 For $Q_1\equiv|q_1/m_1|\ge Q_2\equiv|q_2/m_2|$, the relation between $\{Q_1,Q_2\}$ and $\{\gamma,\alpha\}$ is given by $Q_1=\frac{1}{2}\left(|\gamma|+\sqrt{\gamma^2+16\pi \alpha}\right)$ and $Q_2=\frac{1}{2}\left(-|\gamma|+\sqrt{\gamma^2+16\pi \alpha}\right)\text{sgn}(q_1q_2)$.
 For concreteness, and focusing on the case of large dipole strength $\gamma$ (where only sufficiently small values of $\alpha$ are admissible if $Q_1<1$), we henceforth fix $\alpha=0.001$ unless otherwise stated.

 We set the initial semimajor axis to $1\,\mathrm{pc}$ ($\approx 2\times 10^{13}M_\odot$).
 Fig.~\ref{fig:e(a)} shows the evolution of $\{a,e\}$ under various parameter sets, all starting from an initial eccentricity $e_0 = 0.9$.
 Solid and dashed lines correspond to the scalar and vector cases, respectively.
-In the presence of dipole radiation, although $|\dot e|$ is enhanced relative to the vacuum (uncharged) case, the eccentricity initially decays more slowly with respect to $a$, since ${P_\text{gw}}/{\tau_\text{gw}}>{P_\text{dip}}/{\tau_\text{dip}}$ (this holds for all eccentricities in the massless case and for sufficiently high eccentricities in the massive case, as shown in Fig.~\ref{fig:P/tau}).
+In the presence of dipole radiation, although $|\dot e|$ is enhanced relative to the uncharged case, the eccentricity initially decays more slowly with respect to $a$, since ${P_\text{gw}}/{\tau_\text{gw}}>{P_\text{dip}}/{\tau_\text{dip}}$ (this holds for all eccentricities in the massless case and for sufficiently high eccentricities in the massive case, as shown in Fig.~\ref{fig:P/tau}).
 The binary thus becomes more eccentric at a given orbital frequency for the same initial condition.
 For $\gamma^2\gtrsim 0.1$, the impact of $\alpha$ on the evolution is comparatively small.
-In contrast to circular orbits, for which dipole radiation accelerates the inspiral only after $\Omega>m$, highly eccentric orbits are affected by the dipole radiation at an earlier stage.
+In contrast to circular orbits, dipole radiation from highly eccentric orbits turns on at $\Omega\ll m$.
 As the eccentricity increases, the impact of boson mass becomes smaller.
 Fig.~\ref{fig:power_compare} illustrates this behavior for the scalar case, where we compare the energy fluxes of GW and scalar radiation for different values of $e_0$ and $\gamma^2$.